-Initial state of "toggle" status

-1 or 0 Default value:

-Act as if toggled on
+Initial state of "toggle" status Type of value: 1 or 0 Default value: 1 Effect if unset: Act as if toggled on Notes:

-If set to 0, Privoxy will start in "toggled off" mode, i.e. behave like a normal, content-neutral proxy where all ad blocking, filtering, etc are disabled.
+If set to 0, Privoxy will start in "toggled off" mode, i.e. mostly behave like a normal, content-neutral proxy with both ad blocking and content filtering disabled.
 See enable-remote-toggle below.
-This is not really useful anymore, since toggling is much easier via the web interface than via editing the conf file.